andrey-vorontsov/petridish-project/PetriDish/README.txt

 Any new properties need to be added as fields to Behavior together with getters and setters CellBehaviorController.getNextActionOrder() must be updated with any new property checks Cell.act() contains the meat, actually enforcing the ActionOrder

+USAGE OF SIZE VARIABLE
+The size variable currently has a dual functionality; it serves as the radius of the cell circle, and also as the abstract representation of the cell's physical mass.
+The desired implementation is for the radius to be a separate variable from the mass (which should be proportionate to the circle's area).
+To extricate these functionalities, a list of usages will be compiled, then the variable appropriately refactored.
+The old size variable will become the radius.
+A new variable "mass" will be calculated from it, and updated to reflect energy consumption.
+The radius will be recalculated from mass on a call to getGraphic().

 ROADMAP (Current: 0.0.6.7)